renatols-jf/spboot-chassi/README.md

   `@AsTimedOperation`, the spanName shall be a concatenation of both the `spanName` attribute plus the method name.

+### TimedOperation limitations
+Currently, there is not a managed context for TimedOperations.
+That means that, if two TimedOperations are ran at the same time, either concurrently or one timedOperation starts another before it finishes, the total time of both will be count towards total execution time.
+Such cases will create errors in the total request execution time reported.
+A fix is scheduled for a near future.

 ## A note about YAML loading and environment variables
 It's possible to load values from environment variables.
 To do so, the YAML value should be put inside
 ${} - do not confound with $ in $Context mentioned above.
 It's also possible to use a default value in case the environment variable is not set by using